Appearance

 generifCount: config.generifCount,

-goTermCount: config.goTermCount, // <--- PASS THE COUNT
+goTermCount: config.goTermCount, // <--- Pass from config

 };